What Are Serious Games?

 Business simulations and educational computer games have existed for just about as long as personal computers have.

-When serious games were in their infancy, they were generally fairly basic.
+When in their infancy, they were generally fairly basic.
 What started as mostly statistically based simulations, text based quizzes and tests with crude visuals has developed over time.

 The combination of computer hardware advancing and changing perceptions on gaming and how entertainment can be successfully merged with serious tasks have allowed the medium to advance greatly.
-These days it’s acceptable for serious games to be fun and incorporate some of the same multimedia elements and polish that have been exclusively the domain of just for fun video games.
+These days it’s acceptable to inject some fun and incorporate some of the same multimedia elements and polish that have been exclusively the domain of just for fun video games.

 Serious game development is usually undertaken by specialist companies.

-There are a number of suitable development platforms for serious games, from HTML5 for web based games to Unity for more complex 3D games and simulations.
+There are a number of suitable development platforms, from HTML5 for web based games to Unity for more complex 3D games and simulations.